laminlabs/lamin-docs/docs/influences.md

 [Biocypher](https://biocypher.org/) is a Python package that simplifies the creation of knowledge graphs.

 Built upon a modular framework, it enables users to manipulate and harmonize ontologies.

+### gget

+[gget](https://github.com/pachterlab/gget) enables efficient queries of genomic databases.
+It provides simple, intuitive API on top of the existing web servers.